nickangtc/nickang-blog-gatsby/content/blog/2018-09-14-three-second-rule-purchases/index.md

 **EDIT**: I was just continuing to watch the incredible Joe Rogan interview with Elon Musk and heard him bring up the same idea I was trying to encapsulate in this post.

 > How many things can you buy that you really love, that really gives you joy?
 So rare, so rare.
 I wish there were more things.
-(Elon Musk, 2018)
+> <cite>Elon Musk, 2018</cite>

 https://youtu.be/ycPr5-27vSI?t=2h25m4s